 The following guidelines are to provide assistance in preparing for thesis deadlines.
 More specific guidelines may be found in the Guide for Preparing Graduate Theses, Dissertations, and Projects.
-Copies may be obtained from the CHSS Graduate Student Coordinator in College Hall, room C112 or by visiting the following link: http://mason.gmu.edu/~dwiggin3/GradPsychThesisandDissSupport.html
+Copies may be obtained from the CHSS Graduate Student Coordinator in College Hall, room C112.